instayu/html-5-calander/Contributor-Model.md

 ## 4. Contribution process
 Anyone can contribute to the project, regardless of their skills, as there are many ways to contribute.
 For instance, a Contributor might be active on the [YUILibrary Forum](http://yuilibrary.com/forum/) and [Issue Tracker](http://yuilibrary.com/projects/yui3/report/), or might supply patches via pull requests.
 The [YUILibrary Forum](http://yuilibrary.com/forum/) is the most appropriate place for a Contributor to ask for help when making their first contribution.

-Contributors should review YUI’s Contribution Standards and get familiar with the project’s Developer Workflow.
+Contributors should review YUI’s [Contribution Standards](https://github.com/yui/yui3/wiki/Contribution-Standards) and get familiar with the project’s [Developer Workflow](https://github.com/yui/yui3/wiki/Developer-Workflow).
 See [Contribute to YUI](http://yuilibrary.com/contribute/) and [Contribute Code to YUI](http://yuilibrary.com/yui/docs/tutorials/contribute/) for detailed information.

+We expect our community to self-regulating in a friendly, cooperative, and collaborative manner.
+We are all here to learn from one another, and disrespectful conduct is unnecessary and unacceptable.

 ## 5. Decision making process
-Technical decisions about the project are made through discussion with voting members of the community, from the newest Contributor to the most experienced Reviewer.
-All non-sensitive discussion takes place on GitHub or the Contributor Mailing List.
-Occasionally, sensitive discussion occurs on the private Reviewers' Mailing List.
+Technical discussions are conducted on GitHub, the bug tracker, and the Contributor Mailing List.
+The Forum should mainly be used for technical support.
+Occasionally, sensitive discussions may occur on the private Reviewers' Mailing List.

 In order to ensure that the project is not bogged down by endless discussion and continual voting, the project operates a policy of lazy consensus.
 This allows the majority of decisions to be made without resorting to a formal vote.